servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 - The Chaldeans were not wiped out,
 - They survived by blending in,
-- This is the perfect prophetic picture of false apostles and counterfeit covenant identity in Smyrna (Smyrna is never called Chaldean in Scripture; the association arises from repeated prophetic pattern.
+- This is the perfect prophetic picture of false apostles and counterfeit covenant identity in Smyrna.

 ---